 1. Starting from the Bulls Head in Foolow (click here for Google Maps location), with the entrance door on your right, walk across the road towards the ancient cross.
 Just behind this cross is a duckpond, and a narrow footpath to the left of this.

 2. Walk along the narrow footpath, which is walled either side, for 40 metres.
 Then walk through the wooden gate at the end, and cross the field diagonally to the right to the next wooden gate.

-13. Just at the lane bends to the right, there is a footpath straight ahead to the left hand side of a building.
+12. Just as the lane bends to the right, there is a footpath straight ahead to the left hand side of a building.

-14. Follow this footpath for 900 metres towards Roods Farm.
+13. Follow this footpath for 900 metres towards Roods Farm.
 This leads you to a road (with one last stone stile to climb to get on to the road).
-Take a left and it’s just 300 metres back to the Bull Head in Foolow.
+Take a left and it’s just 300 metres back to The Bulls Head in Foolow.
 Although be careful on the first section of this road as there is no pavement and cars do drive down rather quickly.
-Keep to the right hand side and hold little one’s hands.
+Keep to the right hand side and hold little ones’ hands.